Sankoré Madrasah: Organization

-Academic Administration
+Academic administration

-As the center of an Islamic scholarly community, the university was very different in organization from medieval universities, where students studied in one institution and were awarded degrees by the college.
-In contrast, the early Sankoré university had no central administration, student registers, or prescribed course of study.
-The school was divided into several individual madrasas, each run by an imam or ulema, a single headmaster that had a role similar to that of a dean.
-As such, it is one of the earliest examples of a system reminiscent of the modern residential college system.
-Most students learned from a single teacher throughout their entire 10-year education, having a relationship akin to that of an apprenticeship, but some were given the option to study at multiple madrasas under a series of teachers.
+As the center of an Islamic scholarly community, the madrasa was very different in organization from European medieval universities, where students studied in one institution and were awarded degrees by the college.
+In contrast, the Sankoré madrasa had no central administration, student registers, or prescribed course of study.
+The school instead consisted of individual scholars (known as sheiks or ulama), each with their own private students.
+Most students learned from a single teacher throughout their entire education, which could last up to 10 years, having a relationship akin to that of an apprenticeship, though some studied at multiple madrasas under a series of teachers.
 Classes were held either at the mosque or at the teacher's home.
-While most madrasas were funded by benefactors through endowments in the Muslim tradition of waqf (charitable giving), the students at the Sankoré Madrasa had to finance their own tuition with money or bartered goods.
+While madrasas in other parts of the Islamic world were often funded through endowments known as waqf (charitable giving), students at the Sankoré madrasa had to finance their own tuition with money or bartered goods.

 Architecture

-The courtyard was constructed to exactly match the dimensions of the Kaaba in Mecca, one of Islam's most holy sites.
-Classes took place in the open courtyards of the mosque-like structure, made entirely of clay and stone beams.
-The university still stands intact today, likely due to Al-Sahili's directive to incorporate a wooden framework into the mud walls in order to facilitate repairs after the rainy season.
-As worship was not its main focus, the Sankoré University was smaller and less intricate than earlier Malian mosques such as the Great Mosque of Djenné.
+The late 16th-century courtyard was reconstructed to exactly match the dimensions of the Kaaba in Mecca, one of Islam's most holy sites.
+Classes took place in the open courtyard of the mosque, which was made entirely of clay and wood beams.
+Despite its historical significance the Sankoré mosque was smaller and less intricate than earlier Malian mosques such as the Great Mosque of Djenné.

-Curriculum
+Modern analyses reject the idea that the Andalusian al-Sahili was responsible for the mosque's construction, demonstrating that the architectural style of the Sankoré Mosque and others in West Africa derives mainly from mosques in the Sahara and from traditional African architecture and religions, so that al-Sahili's influence on West African architecture is treated as a myth.